Midwife in the Tire Swing

 Chapter 7—Riding in the Front of the Train

 It is January and cold for New York City.
-“New York is a 30 degree town,” said Bill Bent, Sarah’s building super.
-He recommended removing the pressure valves from her radiators to get the steam up to her floor.
+“New York is a 30 degree town,” says Bill Bent, Sarah’s building super.
+He recommends removing the pressure valves from her radiators to get the steam up to her floor.
 “And drape some quilts over the windows.
 You gotta have a grandma who makes quilts.
 Everybody has a grandma who makes quilts.”

 “Nope.
 I have a father in Maine who is ninety-two years old.
 He catches mice.”